nemozny/chrome-plugin-jira-labels/README.md

 * [popup.html](https://github.com/nemozny/chrome-plugin-jira-labels/blob/master/popup.html) - Add your buttons.
 Change that silly title and picture.
 * [popup.js](https://github.com/nemozny/chrome-plugin-jira-labels/blob/master/popup.js) - Change HTML functions related to your buttons and enter your Jira labels.
 You may need to change the endpoint too, based on your Jira instance (server/cloud and version dependent) - "/rest/api/2/issue/".

+Plus edit the configuration file in *options.js* and *options.html*.

+## Set up your custom variables
+Click Options and enter values for your custom variables.

 ## Enable the plugin
 Load the plugin in the Chrome Developer mode.